Skip to navigation Skip to main content

 You can also specify an attribute value to webc:scoped to hard code your own component prefix (e.g. <style webc:scoped="my-prefix">).
 This allows the CSS to look a bit more friendly and readable.
 We will automatically check for duplicate values in your component tree and throw an error if collisions occur.

-Using JavaScript to Setup your Component Jump to heading
+Using JavaScript to Setup your Component

 Added in @11ty/webc@0.9.0You can now also use <script webc:setup> to run arbitrary JavaScript and provide data and markup to your component.
 Any top level variables declared here are available in your component as local data.

-This is similar to using JavaScript as a custom Eleventy Front Matter type although data in webc:setup is scoped to the component and does not flow back up in the Data Cascade.
+This is similar to using JavaScript as a custom Eleventy Front Matter type, although data in webc:setup is scoped to the component and does not flow back up in the Data Cascade.

 Filename components/my-component.webc